 Hillman, and his cousin Josh Hillman, the head pro at Taconic Golf Club and golf coach at Williams College, both were greatly influenced by O’Brien, a Korean War veteran.

 "He was almost like my golf dad," Mike Hillman said.
 "I worked there growing up.
 I was there every day in middle school and high school.
-He gave me a taste of the golf business.
-He was a big role model."

 What really set O’Brien apart, said Hillman, was how he connected with anyone he came in contact with, including juniors.